 What is Mean Time To Failure (MTTF)?

-MTTF is an important metric used to measure the lifespan of replaceable or non-repairable hardware like keyboards, batteries, desk telephones, mice, etc. Historical data on the MTTF of each kind of hardware allows IT technicians to plan obsolesce in a phased manner.
+MTTF is an important metric used to measure the lifespan of replaceable or non-repairable hardware like keyboards, batteries, desk telephones, mice, etc. Historical data on the MTTF of each kind of hardware allows IT technicians to plan obsolescence in a phased manner.

 How do you calculate MTTF?

-MTTF is the primary indicator of a non-repairable hardware’s reliability, so the intention is to amplify the asset lifetime.
+MTTF is the primary indicator of non-repairable hardware’s reliability, so the intention is to amplify the asset lifetime.
 Shorter MTTF leads to frequent downtime and disruptions.
 To calculate MTTF, use the below formula,

 MTTF=total hours of operation / total number of failures